-How to Assess Candidates in Interview?
+How to Evaluate Candidates in Interview?

 Interviews are the most interesting part in the hiring and recruiting process of an organization.
 It is at this stage that employers try to gauge their candidates well and also candidates will be given a fair idea regarding the company.

-Employers try to ask a different type of questions to hire the best candidates, as a wrong hire can cost the organisation in a very negative way.
+Employers try to ask a different type of questions to hire the best candidates, as a wrong hire can cost the organization in a very negative way.
 The questions asked in an interview need not be purely technical, they can even ask questions which can be used to understand their personality and other professional traits.

 Here are Creative Ways to Assess Candidates in Job Interviews